 Indeed, they will claim a very serious problem and they are resolving the issue to avoid further problems.
-However, the opposite of it will likely to happen if you do exactly what they wanted you to do.
+However, the opposite of it will likely happen if you do exactly what they wanted you to do.

-If this happens, you can directly call your local bank account to verify if they did send you an email claiming of unusual behavior concerning your account.
+If this happens, you can directly call your local bank account to verify if they did send you an email claiming unusual behavior concerning your account.

 Salutation is often overlooked in emails.
 However, if the email you received is highly personalized such as concerning your online account or bank account, you should expect to see your name in it.
 If not, you should be careful giving out your information as you might become a victim of a Phishing campaign.

-Legitimate business will always address their client by name.
+A legitimate business will always address their client by name.
 This is an ethical approach to show their respect and to let you know that they know who you are.
 So you can further investigate the email if it is legitimate or a proven scam.

 Email is the fastest way to send information to massive people in just a blink of an eye in one single message.

 There are also a lot of internet users who are likely to have single or multiple email accounts which are regularly checked almost 24/7.